Notice of Opposition

 To file a valid Notice of Opposition, a party must have a legitimate interest or stake in stopping the trademark from registering.
 Generally, owning a confusingly similar trademark that may suffer damage will qualify as a real interest and thus standing to file.

 In addition, a Notice of Opposition must detail the specific grounds on which a trademark is opposed with a clear explanation supporting those grounds.
-While you are not required to have a TTAB attorney to represent you in regard to a Notice of Opposition, an experienced Trademark Trial and Appeal Board lawyer will know the most persuasive language and arguments to use to support your claims.
+While you are not required to have a TTAB attorney to represent you in regard to a Notice of Opposition, an experienced trademark lawyer will know the best strategy and most persuasive arguments to use to support your claims.

-After a Notice of Opposition is filed, the trademark applicant has about a month to defend the application by filing an answer to the opposition.
+After a Notice of Opposition is filed, the trademark applicant has 40 days to defend the application by filing an answer to the opposition.
+If no answer is filed, the plaintiff will automatically win and the trademark will not register.

-The TTAB will then proceed with the opposition proceeding.
+If an answer is filed, the matter will proceed.
 The proceeding is similar to a lawsuit in federal or state court, with negotiations between the parties, a discovery phase, briefs, motions, possible oral arguments, and finally trial.
 If the parties cannot settle the matter, the TTAB will review the record and issue a decision usually in about 6 months.
 The losing party will have the opportunity to appeal an unfavorable decision, if necessary.

-We are a very experienced law firm in handling TTAB matters.
-Our years of experience in TTAB cases has allowed us to sharpen strategies that win TTAB cases quickly.
-As a result, we have a very high win percentage in Trademark Trial and Appeal Board cases.
-To review some the over 200 TTAB cases that we have handled, you may click here.
+We are a very experienced law firm in handling trademark oppositions.
+Our years of experience with TTAB cases has allowed us to sharpen strategies that win notice of opposition cases quickly.
+As a result, we have a very high win percentage in trademark opposition cases.
+To review some the over 250 TTAB cases that we have handled, you may click here.

-If you are involved a Notice of Opposition, please contact us via contact form today.
+If you are involved a Notice of Opposition, please contact contact us today.

 The results mentioned above were dependent on the facts of the case, and results of such cases differ if based on different facts, thus the above statements do not constitute guarantees‚ warranties‚ or predictions regarding the outcome of your legal matter.